UBC-STAT/stat-201/README.md

 ### Autograder Policy
 Many of the questions in assignments are graded automatically by software.
 The grading computer has exactly the same hardware setup as the server that students work on.
 No assignment, when completed, should take longer than 5 minutes to run on the server.
 The autograder will automatically stop (time out) for each student assignment after a maximum of 5 minutes; **any ungraded questions at that point will receive a score of 0.**

 Furthermore, students are responsible for making sure their assignments are *reproducible*, and run from beginning to end on the autograding computer.
 In particular, **please ensure that any data that needs to be downloaded is done so by the assignment notebook with the correct filename to the correct folder.** A common mistake is to manually download data when working on the assignment, making the autograder unable to find the data and often resulting in an assignment grade of 0.
+Even small mistakes such as using the wrong sample size will justify an incorrect response for that (and possibly downstream) questions.

 In short: whatever grade the autograder returns after 5 minutes (assuming the teaching team did not make an error) is the grade that will be assigned.

+Tip: when you're done the assignment, click "Restart and Run All", and check that the autograder returns the results you are expecting.

 ### Re-grading
 If you have concerns about the way your work was graded, please contact the TA who graded it within one week of having the grade returned to you.
 After this one-week window, we may deny your request for re-evaluation.
 Also, please keep in mind that your grade may go up or down as a result of re-grading.